Articles Posted in Cooking & Gas Fire

 • When cooking, remain in the kitchen.
 It will allow you to monitor the situation should things go awry.

-• Simply stay at home while you are preparing the turkey, and be sure to keep any eye on it as cooking time progresses.
-Do not be tempted to sneak away to the neighbor’s house for a 2-hour glass of wine, or get wrapped up in a 3-hour phone call with your Aunt Linda in Chicago.
+• Stay at home while you prepare the turkey, and be sure to monitor it as cooking time progresses.
+Do not be tempted to sneak away to the neighbor’s house for a two-hour glass of wine or get wrapped up in a three-hour phone call with your Aunt Linda in Chicago.

-• When hot foods and liquids are being prepared on Thanksgiving, make sure children are kept away from splash/splatter zones.
+• When hot foods and liquids are prepared on Thanksgiving, keep children away from splash/splatter zones.
 Hot steam and scorching surfaces have the potential to cause severe burn injuries.

-• Turkey fryers require a lot of oil and very high cooking temperatures.
-This may result in severe burns.
-In case you were unaware, fryers that do not require oil so exist.
+• Turkey fryers require a lot of oil and very high cooking temperatures, which may result in severe burns.
+In case you were unaware, fryers that do not need oil exist.

-Try to keep the PASS method (pull, aim, squeeze, sweep) in mind when using a fire extinguisher.
+Remember the PASS method (pull, aim, squeeze, sweep) when using a fire extinguisher.

 1. Take the pin out.
 The seal will be broken as a result.